|

 OK, so normally the feedback is working, and the coil's polarity is

-strongly.
-If instead we hold the "S" pole of the bar magnet near the
+And if instead we hold the "S" pole of the bar magnet near the sensor,

-a naturally occuring oscillator and Pulse-Width-Modulation.
-Cool, eh?
+upon a naturally occuring oscillator and PWM Pulse-Width-Modulation.
+Cool,

-"repulsor" coil to get a feel for operation, and to demonstrate the
+"repulsor" null-coil to get a feel for operation, and to demonstrate the

 interesting repulsion effect.
 If you build large numbers of coil circuits